Chiang Wei-kuo: In the Wehrmacht

-With his sibling Chiang Ching-kuo being held as a virtual political hostage in the Soviet Union by Joseph Stalin having previously been a student studying in Moscow, Chiang sent Wei-kuo to Nazi Germany for a military education at the Kriegsschule in Munich.
-Here, he would learn the most up to date German military tactical doctrines, organization, and use of weaponry on the modern battlefield, such as the German-inspired theory of the Maschinengewehr (Medium machine gun, at this time, the MG-34) led squad, and the incorporation of Air and Armored branches into infantry attack.
+His sibling, Chiang Ching-kuo, a student-turned-political-prisoner in Joseph Stalin's Soviet Union, served as the impetus behind Chiang's sending Wei-kuo to Nazi Germany for a military education at the Kriegsschule in Munich.

+At the Kriegsschule, he studied the German army's advanced methods, structure, and weaponry.
+He was specifically drawn by the then-theoretical machine gun company, which would use the Maschinengewehr (i.e., a medium machine gun) as the main weapon.
+The Maschinengewehr was the MG 34 then: a fast and reliable gun.
+The machine gun company would cooperate with air and armored units to assist the infantry's attack.
+This would be called the Bewegungskrieg ("War of Movement"), and it would be very effective in the future World War II.
 After completing this training, Wei-kuo completed specialized training in Alpine warfare, thus earning him the coveted Gebirgsjäger Edelweiss sleeve insignia.
-Wei-kuo was promoted to Fahnenjunker, or Officer Candidate, and received a Schützenschnur lanyard.
+Wei-kuo was promoted to Fahnenjunker ("Officer Candidate"), and received a Schützenschnur lanyard.

-Wei-kuo commanded a Panzer unit during the 1938 Austrian Anschluss as a Fähnrich, or sergeant officer-candidate, leading a tank into that country; subsequently, he was promoted to Lieutenant of a Panzer unit awaiting to be sent into Poland.
+Wei-kuo commanded a Panzer unit during the 1938 Austrian Anschluss as a Fähnrich, or "sergeant officer-candidate", leading a tank into that country.
+Subsequently, he was promoted to Lieutenant of a Panzer unit and awaited the Invasion of Poland.
 Before he was given the mobilization order, he was recalled to China to assist the war effort against the invading Japanese forces.

 Service during the Second Sino-Japanese War

 Upon being recalled from Germany, Chiang Wei-kuo visited the United States as a distinguished guest of the US Army on behalf of his father and the Kuomintang.
 While in the United States, he gave lectures detailing on German army organizations and tactics.
 During the war, Chiang Wei-kuo became acquainted with generals in Northwestern China and organized an armour mechanized battalion to formally take part in the National Revolutionary Army.
 Chiang Wei-kuo was stationed at a garrison in Xi'an in 1941.
-In addition, he spent some time in India studying tanks at the U.S. Armored School in 1943.
+In addition, he spent some time at Fort Knox, Kentucky, studying tanks at the U.S. Army Armored School in 1940.
 Wei-kuo would become a Major at 28, a Lieutenant Colonel at 29, a Colonel at 32 whilst in charge of a tank battalion, and later in Taiwan, a Major General.

 Service during the Chinese Civil War

 During the Chinese Civil War, Chiang Wei-kuo employed tactics he had learned whilst studying in the German Wehrmacht.
-He was in charge of a M4 Sherman tank battalion during the Huaihai Campaign against Mao Zedong's troops, scoring some early victories.
+He was in charge of a tank battalion of the 1st Tank Regiment (equipped with Soviet T-26 light tanks and Italian CV-33/35 tankettes) during the Huaihai Campaign against Mao Zedong's troops, scoring some early victories.
 While it was not enough to win the campaign, he was able to pull back without significant problems.
 Like many troops and refugees of the Kuomintang, he retreated from Shanghai to Taiwan and moved his tank regiment to Taiwan, becoming a divisional strength regiment commander of the armoured corps stationed outside of Taipei.